Macron vs Le Pen: France votes in tense presidential runoff

 She says that Macron’s presidency has left the country deeply divided.
 She has repeatedly referenced the so-called yellow vest protest movement that rocked his government before the COVID-19 pandemic, with months of violent demonstrations against his economic policies that some thought hurt the poorest.

-France’s presidential campaign has been especially challenging for voters of immigrant heritage and religious minorities.
-Polling suggests that much of France’s Muslim population — the largest in Western Europe — voted for far left candidates in the first round, so their voice could be decisive.
+France’s presidential campaign has been especially challenging for voters of immigrant heritage and religious minorities, notably because of Le Pen’s proposed policies targeting Muslims.

 Macron has also touted his environmental and climate accomplishments in a bid to draw in young voters popular with far left candidates.
 Citizens and especially millennials voted in droves for Melenchon.
 Many young voters are particularly engaged with climate issues.